hw2007/Cosmic-Reach-Unofficial-Mac-Launcher/README.md

 After that, navigate to the same directory as "Cosmic Reach Mac Launcher.py" and run <code>./PACKAGE.sh</code>

-NOTE: This will not work on windows even if you just run the python file, since the version of itch-dl included is for unix.
+NOTE: This will not work on windows even if you use the source code, since the version of itch-dl included is for unix.